Trump EPA pick defends his views as 'sound science'

 Dourson refused to state whether he would recuse himself, saying only that he would rely on EPA’s ethics officials to determine if such actions was necessary.
 According to his financial disclosure forms, Dourson hasn’t been directly paid by chemical companies within the past year, making it unlikely that he would have to recuse himself because of ethics laws, The New York Times reported.

 But Dourson’s testimony did little to assuage Democrats.
-When Sen. Ed Markey, D-Mass., asked whether he would weaken the EPA’s existing standards for 1,4-Dioxane — a solvent that the EPA has classified as a likely carcinogen — and Dourson said he would "bring new science and thinking into the agency."
+When Sen. Ed Markey of Massachusetts asked Dourson if he would weaken the EPA’s existing standards for 1,4-Dioxane — a solvent that the agency has classified as a likely carcinogen — Dourson said he would "bring new science and thinking into the agency."

 Markey lashed out, saying that Dourson’s proposed standard for 1,4-Dioxane was 1,000 times higher than the EPA’s.
-"You’re not just an outlier on the science — you’re outrageous in how far from the mainstream of science you actually are," said Markey.
+"You’re not just an outlier on the science — you’re outrageous in how far from the mainstream of science you actually are," Markey said.

-Throughout the hearing, Sen. John Barrasso, the Republican chair of the Senate Environment and Public Works Committee, repeatedly quoted praise for Dourson from toxicology professionals who described him as "highly qualified” and “a leader in the field of risk assessment."
+Throughout the hearing, Sen. John Barrasso, R-Wyo., the chairman of the Senate Committee on Environment and Public Works, repeatedly quoted praise for Dourson from toxicology professionals who described him as "highly qualified” and “a leader in the field of risk assessment."

-Democrats do not have the votes to block Dourson's nomination without Republican support.
-But if Dourson passes out of committee — which didn't vote on his nomination Wednesday — they could threaten to prolong the nominating process by using a Senate procedure that requires 30 hours of debate for each nominee.
+Democrats do not have the votes to block Dourson's nomination, but if he passes out of committee — which didn't vote on his nomination Wednesday — they could threaten to prolong the nominating process by using a Senate procedure that requires 30 hours of debate for each nominee.